-“Making your money work as hard for you as you do for it.”
+There is an old saying you surely have heard before: “Make your money work as hard for you as you do for it.”

-It’s a tired expression, but one that makes sense.
-Because there are often simple things you can do to either make more or spend less, without sacrificing your quality of life.
+It might sound like a cliché, but it’s true.
+There are often simple things you can do to either make more or spend less, all without sacrificing your quality of life.

-Most people spend more time shopping for milk than they do things like insurance or savings accounts.
-And that’s a shame, especially since there are so many free tools available to help you earn more on your savings, pay less when you borrow, eliminate debt from your life, and stay better organized.
+Most people spend more time shopping for milk than they do for things like insurance or savings accounts.
+And that’s a shame, especially since there are so many free tools available to help you earn more on your savings, pay less when you borrow, eliminate debt from your life and stay better organized.